goreleaser/goreleaser/www/docs/errors/dirty.md

 - add the file to `.gitignore` (recommended if the file is temporary and/or generated);
-- change your process the build process to not touch any git tracked files.
+- change your build process to not touch any git tracked files.